Department 22: Demolition Derby

 - Drivers must hit a live vehicle every 60 seconds.

 - Drivers are required to wear a DOT approved helmet and safety glasses/goggles or face shield.
-Drivers must also wear full length pants and footwear that completely covers feet (no shorts and sandals for example).
+Drivers must also wear full length pants and footwear that completely covers feet (no shorts or sandals, for example).

 - The car must be clean and free of loose debris in the driver’s compartment and the trunk.